 We will have to ask God these questions when we enter heaven.

 He certainly knew Satan would tempt Adam and Eve.
 He knew they would make the wrong choice.
-He knew their defiance would damage his perfect creation.
+He knew their defiance would damage his perfect system.
 He knew Jesus would have to die as a result of their sin.

 We can only speculate why God has allowed Satan to roam the earth.

-Similarly, the Bible indicates that, in the next life, unbelievers will perpetually agonize over their missed opportunities to be reborn spiritually in this life.
+Similarly, the Bible indicates that in the next life, unbelievers will perpetually agonize over their missed opportunities to be reborn spiritually in this life.